millerk22/emc2-labs/EMC2-Labs-Fall/lab19.rst

 Task 4
 ------

-Use your newly defined ``PCA(X, k)`` function to perfrom PCA on the Palmer Penguins Dataset, and then print out which two groups are the most similar according to the analysis.
+Use your newly defined ``PCA(X, k)`` function to perform PCA on the Palmer Penguins dataset, and then print out which two groups are the most similar according to the analysis.
+The dataset will be provided in CodeBuddy.